rfuzzo/MorrowindPlusPlus/setup/tools.md

 * When prompted to choose an install location, choose your Morrowind **Mods** folder (**C:\Games\Morrowind Sharp\MO2**).
 * When installation has finished, uncheck the option and click **Finish**.

+{% hint style="info" %}
-> ⚠️ It is imperative that, from this point on, you always use Mod Organizer 2 to run the game and to launch any tools you need to use.
+It is imperative that, from this point on, you always use Mod Organizer 2 to run the game and to launch any tools you need to use.
 Mod Organizer 2 uses a Virtual Files folder, which is kept separate from your Morrowind installation.
 Failing to run the game through Mod Organizer 2 will mean the game won't register any of the installed mods.
+{% endhint %}

 ### Mod Organizer 2 initial setup